If you’ve decided to diversify with WhatsApp marketing, it’s important to know how WhatsApp API pricing works for budgeting and planning.

 Does WhatsApp cost money?

 There are two WhatsApp for business options.
-One is the free WhatsApp Business app and the other is the API (WhatsApp Business Platform).
+One is the free WhatsApp Business app and the other is the API (WhatsApp Business Platform) where users pay to send marketing campaigns to subscribers.

-The superior features and scalability are the main difference between the WhatsApp Business API and the free WhatsApp Business app.
+The marketing features and scalability are the main difference between the WhatsApp Business API and the free WhatsApp Business app.

-A WhatsApp conversation includes all messages exchanged between your business and a contact in a 24-hour conversation window, regardless of the number of messages you send
+A WhatsApp conversation includes all messages exchanged between your business and a contact in a 24-hour conversation window, regardless of the number of messages you exchange.

-If more than 24 hours have passed since the last user message, you can start a new conversation and so a new session will start (and be charged).
+If more than 24 hours have passed since the last user message, you can start a new conversation (and be charged).

-The rules for WhatsApp conversations also vary by conversation category.
-Let’s explore how the WhatsApp Business API pricing works for different teams and use cases.
+WhatsApp conversations come in four conversation categories.
+Let’s explore how the WhatsApp Business API pricing works for different categories and use cases.

 Marketing conversations